ricardocirio/canvas-logs-automation/README.md

 # Canvas Logs Automation

-Export Canvas activity logs and submissions from PostgreSQL to Excel with timezone conversion and IP geolocation, plus an optional Word summary.
+Export Canvas activity logs and submissions from PostgreSQL to Excel with timezone conversion and IP geolocation, and generates a Word summary.

 ## Features